 Juan G. Ramos was born and lived in Guayaquil, Ecuador prior to moving to New Jersey.
 At Rutgers-Newark, he completed a BA in English and secondary education and at the University of Massachusetts Amherst he completed a graduate certificate in Latin American Studies, as well as a Master of Arts and PhD in Comparative Literature.
 He is co-editor of the volume entitled Decolonial Approaches to Latin American Literatures and Cultures (Palgrave, 2016), which brings together a number of renowned Latin Americanists to engage with key concepts related to decolonial theories and thinking, while stressing points of contact with literary and cultural texts ranging from colonial period to the twentieth century, and bringing to the fore new ways in which such theoretical discussions can be fruitful to reanimate specific lines of inquiry in literary and cultural scholarship.

 In 2019, the College of the Holy Cross awarded him the Mary Louise Marfuggi Faculty Award for Outstanding Scholarship.
-From 2019 until 2021, he received the Arthur J. O’Leary Faculty Recognition Award, which is aimed at advancing faculty research and professional development.
-He is past chair of the Ecuadorian Studies section of LASA (2018-2020) and is currently a member of the PMLA Advisory Committee (2018-2021).
+From 2019 until 2022, he received the Arthur J. O’Leary Faculty Recognition Award, which is aimed at advancing faculty research and professional development.
+He is past chair of the Ecuadorian Studies section of LASA (2018-2020) and a past member of the PMLA Advisory Committee (2018-2021).

 - Span 101 - Elementary Spanish I

 - Span 302 - Composition for Bilingual Speakers

 - Span 304 - Aspects of Spanish-American Culture

 - Span 305 - Introduction to Literary Genres